Can

 I use any brand of smoke fluid in my smoke machine?

-answer is NO and here's why:
+the answer is NO and here's why:

 Smoke generators are designed around a specific mixture